 Plus I prefer not using a knife when eating salad.
 It’s more picnic-friendly this way.
 And yes, some of those tomato halves in the photos are a bit on the large side.
 Next time, I’d halve those, too.

-Whatever type of tomato you use, make sure they’re really tasty.
+Whatever type of tomato you use, make sure they’re really tasty (like sungold tomato!).
 You can get by using less-than-great tomatoes in some recipes like this Simple Tomato Soup Recipe or Cheesy Tomato Soup.